CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 comments: true
 toc: true
 ---
-On this page, I will outline some of the major courses, both undergruates courses and Extracurricular Courses that help shape me into who I am.
-For the MOOCs, you can click on the course to access it online, though you might be required to pay for some of the courses.
+I will outline some of my taken courses on this page.
+They will include undergraduate courses and MOOCs that help shape me into who I am.
+You can visit the MOOCs' website by clicking on the MOOC.

 ## Undergraduate Courses
 ### First Semester Courses(2019/2020 Fall Sememester)